mtilson/user-data/README.md

-## Collection of *'user data'* to initialize server OS for various roles
+## Collection of **'user data'** scripts to initialize server OS for various roles

-*'User data'* are used to initialize OS during instance creation and can be used both for Clouds and for on-premise deployments.
-For GCP VM the term *'startup scripts'* is used.
+**'User data'** are used to initialize OS during instance creation and can be used both for Clouds and for on-premise deployments.
+For GCP VM the term **'startup scripts'** is used.

-Get more details on how to use *'user data'* in Clouds with the following documentation:
+Get more details on how to use **'user data'** in Clouds with the following documentation:
 * [AWS EC2 - Run commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)
 * [Google Compute Engine - Startup scripts overview](https://cloud.google.com/compute/docs/instances/startup-scripts)

 ## Directory structure

-*'User data'* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers:
+**'User data'** are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers:
 * `OS` - operation system layer, e.g.: `ubuntu`
 * `app` - application layer, e.g.: `ciscat`
   * for general (*application-agnostic*) components it is possible to use something like `general` as the names for this layer
 * `component` - particular application component, e.g.: `mysql` or `tomcat` or `docker`

+## Usage

+The included `user-data` scripts can be passed to instances being created using [**cloud-init**](https://cloud-init.io), see below the examples for AWS EC2, or can be launched on the running instances using `sudo <path to user-data script>` commands.

-## How to test *'user data'* using AWS EC2 instances
+## How to test **'user data'** using AWS EC2 instances

 > **Note**
 >